murphyka/information_explorable/info_decomp.md

 The optimal information allocations are shown above, and there's a lot to note.

 The <digits>hour</digits> feature is by far the most important, which is fairly intuitive.
-The dataset includes rentals in the middle of the night, which are surely different than in the middle of the day.
+The dataset includes rentals in the middle of the night, which must be very different than in the middle of the day.
 <digits>temperature</digits> is important and contributes a growing share as the total information increases.
 By contrast, <digits>year</digits> and <digits>working day?</digits> contributed their partial bit and saturate.
 <digits>wind</digits> and <digits>apparent temperature</digits> contribute almost nothing, with the latter presumably because we've already gotten information from the <digits>temperature</digits> feature.

 For reference, interpretable methods that are based on linear combinations of the features (e.g., Neural Additive Models<a class='citestart' key='nam'></a>) achieve RMSE of 100.
 For a fully nonlinear processing of the features, we need only 4 or 5 bits of information.
-We don't mind that the processing is opaque: our source of interpretability is the information in the features.
+We don't mind that the processing is opaque: our source of interpretability is the localization of information in the features.

 **What are the specific bits of variation in the different features?**
 Below are distinguishability matrices for the twelve features as a function of the total information extracted.